 The consolidated financial statements of the "Company" reported in this Form 10-Q include the assets and results of operations of the Partnership, the multifamily apartment properties (the "MF Properties") owned by various limited partnerships in which one of the Partnership's wholly-owned subsidiaries (each a "Holding Company") holds a 99% limited partner interest and six other entities in which the Partnership does not hold an ownership interest but which own multifamily apartment properties financed with tax-exempt bonds held by the Partnership and which are treated as variable interest entities of which the Partnership has been determined to be the primary beneficiary (the "VIEs").
-Stand alone financial information of the Partnership reported in this Form 10-Q includes only the assets and results of operations and accounts between the Partnership, the MF Properties and the VIEs.
+Stand alone financial information of the Partnership reported in this Form 10-Q includes only the assets and results of operation of the Partnership and the MF Properties without the consolidation of the VIEs.
 In the Company's consolidated financial statements, all transactions and accounts between the Partnership, the MF Properties and the VIEs have been eliminated in consolidation.
 The Partnership does not presently believe that the consolidation of VIEs for reporting under accounting principles generally accepted in the United States of America ("GAAP") will impact the Partnership's tax status, amounts reported to Beneficial Unit Certificate ("BUC") holders on IRS Form K-1, the Partnership's ability to distribute tax-exempt income to BUC holders, the current level of quarterly distributions or the tax-exempt status of the underlying mortgage revenue bonds.

 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
 The accompanying interim unaudited condensed consolidated financial statements have been prepared according to the rules and regulations of the Securities and Exchange Commission.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted according to such rules and regulations, although management believes that the disclosures are adequate to make the information presented not misleading.
 The condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2008.
-These condensed consolidated financial statements and notes thereto included in the Company's Condensed Consolidated Balance Sheets, Condensed Consolidated Statements of Operations, Condensed Consolidated Statements of Partners' Capital and Comprehensive Income (Loss) and Condensed Consolidated Statements of Cash Flows in accordance with the Company's adoption of SFAS No. 160 (see Note 13) on January 1, 2009, which required retrospective application.
+These condensed consolidated financial statements and notes have been prepared consistently with the 2008 Form 10-K with the exception of the reclassification of certain prior-year amounts on the Company's Condensed Consolidated Balance Sheets, Condensed Consolidated Statements of Operations, Condensed Consolidated Statements of Partners' Capital and Comprehensive Income (Loss) and Condensed Consolidated Statements of Cash Flows in accordance with the Company's adoption of SFAS No. 160 (see Note 13) on January 1, 2009, which required retrospective application.
 In the opinion of management, all adjustments (consisting of normal and recurring accruals) necessary to present fairly the financial position as of June 30, 2009, and the results of operations for all periods presented have been made.
 The results of operations for the interim periods are not necessarily indicative of the results to be expected for the full year.